 - Persons with medical conditions that prevent wearing a face covering

 - People who are hearing impaired

-- Those eating at a restaurant
+- Those seated at a restaurant while eating/drinking

 - Participating in some athletic events

 - People engaged in an activity where wearing a mask or face covering is prohibited by law

 - When one or more physical barrier(s) is present between an individual and others

 Reopening Wichita & Updates

 We are doing our very best to keep event changes updated, but as many across the city have cancelled or postponed, we recommend that you confirm with organizers and businesses owners while following their communications before arriving.

 Thank you for following the recommended practices of washing your hands for 20 seconds, using social distancing recommendations of no less than six feet, covering your mouth and nose when sneezing or coughing, avoiding touching your face, and staying home when you are sick.